St Anselm Hall, Manchester

 It was founded in 1907 by Rev. Thomas B. Allworthy on behalf of the Church of England for the theological training of male students.
-The Hall was later licensed by the University of Manchester as an official hall of residence in 1954, extending the capacity of students from 70 to its current 130.
+The hall was later licensed by the University of Manchester as an official hall of residence in 1954, extending the student capacity from 70 to its current 130.

-The Hall remained an all-male institution until 2017 when female students were admitted for the first time.
+The hall remained an all-male institution until 2017 when female students were admitted for the first time.
 Prior to this, it was the last university-owned fraternal hall of residence in the UK.
-Until 2020, the Hall was formed of the Junior Common Room, made up of undergraduates, and the Senior Common Room, made up of Tutors, the Warden, and university academics.
-The last live-in Warden left the Hall in 2019.
+Until 2020, the hall was composed of the Junior Common Room (JCR), made up of undergraduates, and the Senior Common Room, made up of tutors, the warden, and university academics.
+The last live-in warden left the hall in 2019.

 There are currently a number of scholarships attached to the hall.
-Awarded on an annual basis, these both empower the hall's student leadership and reward exceptional contributions to hall life.
+Awarded on an annual basis, these scholarships empower the hall's student leadership and reward exceptional contributions to hall life.

-The Hall was closed for the academic year 2020–2021, reopening in September 2021.
+The hall was closed for the academic year 2020–2021, reopening in September 2021.

 History

 Foundation

-St Anselm Hall was founded by Rev. T.B.
-Allworthy as Saint Anselm’s Hostel in 1907.
-After the establishment of a theology department at Manchester University in 1903, Allworthy, with the encouragement of Edward Hudson of Rossall School, was prompted to consider the foundation of a place of residence for working-class men who were studying for holy orders.
+St Anselm Hall was founded by Rev. Thomas B. Allworthy as Saint Anselm's Hostel in 1907.
+After the establishment of a theology department at Manchester University in 1903, Allworthy, with the encouragement of Edward Hudson of Rossall School, was prompted to consider founding of a place of residence for working-class men who were studying for holy orders.
 The idea for the foundation was said to have occurred to Allworthy under a willow tree in Brookdale Park where he had been reading The Life of Saint Anselm with Hudson in the summer of 1907.

-An announcement was made in September 1907 of the opening of a hostel ‘for free training and preparation with maintenance, of candidates for Holy Orders’ at 105 Droylsden Road with places available for eight students.
-Allworthy served as the first Warden and St Anselm’s began to function as a place of theological study.
-As the Hostel grew, a new site at Kent House, the former home of physicist Arthur Schuster was secured for the students and Warden to move to in 1914 by Edmund Knox, Bishop of Manchester.
+An announcement was made in September 1907 of the opening of a hostel "for free training and preparation with maintenance, of candidates for Holy Orders" at 105 Droylsden Road, with places available for eight students.
+Allworthy served as the first warden and St Anselm's began to function as a place of theological study.
+As the hostel grew, a new site at Kent House, the former home of physicist Arthur Schuster, was secured for the students and warden to move to in 1914 by Edmund Knox, Bishop of Manchester.
 This is where St Anselm Hall remains.